datatrail-jhu/03_fileorganization/manuscript/05_markdown.md

 + Second item

-You can create sub-items for your list by indenting (using multiple spaces) before the number or the asterisk/plus/minus.
+You can create sub-items for your list by indenting (using multiple spaces or Tab) before the number or the asterisk/plus/minus.
 Make the number or symbol of the sub-item line up with the text of the item above it!

 ```
 1. First item